SSWConsulting/SSW.Rules.Content/rules/anchoring-sales-strategy/rule.md

 **Adaptability:** In anchoring, adaptability is crucial for responding to feedback and cues from the client.
 Sales professionals should be ready to adjust their anchoring strategy based on the client's reactions, preferences, and changing circumstances.
 Adaptability allows them to remain agile and responsive during negotiations, increasing the likelihood of achieving mutually beneficial outcomes.

-### Bad Example
+### ❌ Don't

-* Presenting the cheapest option first, which may anchor the client's expectations too low and potentially devalue your product.
+* Present the cheapest option first, which may anchor the client's expectations too low and potentially devalue your product.

-### Good Example
+### ✅ Do

-* Starting with a premium offer to set a high reference point, within their budget, making your standard offers seem more attractive in comparison.
+* Start with a premium offer to set a high reference point, within their budget, making your standard offers seem more attractive in comparison.